Everything You Need to Know About Angioplasty Surgery

 - With the help of an X-ray machine, the catheter provides real-time images of the tissues and movements of the body.
 This is known as the fluoroscopy procedure.

-- Once the blocked artery is located, a special dye is introduced to flush the blocked area.
+- Once the blocked artery is located, a contrast dye is injected to help visualize the blood vessels on X‑ray.

 - The catheter, a narrow long tube with a balloon at its tip, is guided towards the blocked artery.
 Once in place, the balloon is inflated, which opens up the artery by pushing any accumulated fat against its walls.